Please note that Tapas no longer supports Internet Explorer.

 Having said this, Brian reached for his Macallan, then seemed to reconsider and clenched his hand into a fist instead.

-At Brian's low voice, I shifted my gaze from that fist to his eyes.
-The grayish-blue was more serious than his tone suggested, and I found myself at a loss for words.
+At Brian’s low voice, I shifted my gaze from that fist to his eyes.
+His gray-blue eyes were far more serious than his tone suggested, and I found myself at a loss for words.

 “Is my situation more serious than I thought?”